cabalism/updo/README.md

 # <img src="updo-offset.svg" height="80px" />
 > A hairstyle and a way of maintaining and upgrading Haskell projects.

+Make projects from local packages, dependency versions, source dependency commits and whatever else you need.

 ### What is a Project?

 Updo is good for project packages, constraints, source repository packages and